4 Conditions that make TSH Levels Inaccurate + “Optimal” Ranges & More

 For several reasons (including pituitary sensitivity to thyroid hormone, hormone changes and differences in thyroid medication) measuring the TSH isn't the most accurate thyroid lab test.

-In fact, even with the combination of all thyroid lab tests sometimes diagnosis can still be difficult (meaning it must be based off of a combination of symptoms and lab tests).
+In fact, even with the combination of all thyroid lab tests, sometimes a diagnosis can still be difficult to obtain (meaning it must be based on a combination of symptoms and lab tests).

 Now it's your turn: